German Brazilians: Waves of immigrants

 Immigration restarted after 1845 with the creation of new colonies.
 The most important ones were Blumenau in 1850 and Joinville in 1851, both in Santa Catarina state; these attracted thousands of German immigrants to the region.
 Some of the mass influx was due to the Revolutions of 1848 in the German states.
 Nowadays these areas of German colonization are among the wealthiest parts of Brazil, with the lowest levels of unemployment and illiteracy found in the country, and still retain a strong influence from German culture.

 By the end of the 19th century, 122 German communities had been created in Rio Grande do Sul, and many others in Santa Catarina, Paraná, São Paulo, Minas Gerais and Rio de Janeiro.
 Germans helped to establish a middle-class population in Brazil, a country that was formerly divided between slaves and their masters.

 "Nowhere are our colonies, those loyal offshoots from the mother root, so promising as here.
 Today in these provinces, over thirty per cent of the inhabitants are Germans, or of German descent, and the ratio of their natural increase far exceeds that of the Portuguese.
 Surely to us belongs this part of the world, and the key to it all is Santa Catharina, stretching from the harbor of San Francisco far into the interior with its hitherto undeveloped, hardly suspected wealth.
 Here indeed, in southern Brazil, is a rich and healthy land, where the German emigrant may retain his nationality, where for all that is comprised in the word 'Germanismus,' a glorious future smiles."

-– Dr. Leyser, a German traveller in South Brazil at the beginning of the 20th centuryBy 1905 the German Navy Office listed that there were over 140k germans living in Brazil, 131.5k of those being Reich Nationals and the other 8.5k being Reich Citizens, with 24 german consulates.
+– Dr. Leyser, a German traveller in South Brazil at the beginning of the 20th centuryBy 1905 the German Navy Office listed that there were over 140k Germans living in Brazil, 131.5k of those being Reich Nationals and the other 8.5k being Reich Citizens, with 24 German consulates.

+German-Jewish Migration

+German-Jewish migration to Brazil occurred in several waves, particularly during the 1930s and in the years following World War II.
+The rise of Nazism and the implementation of Nuremberg Laws in Germany prompted many Jews of German origin to emigrate in search of safety, with Brazil serving as one of the few countries open to Jewish immigration during that time.
+Immigration peaked during the late 1930s but declined during the war years due to increasingly restrictive policies during the Vargas era.
+After 1945, a smaller number of German-Jewish Holocaust survivors and displaced persons arrived in Brazil, often with the assistance of international refugee organizations.
+Most settled in urban centres such as São Paulo, Rio de Janeiro, and Porto Alegre, where German-speaking Jewish communities had already been established.
+One of the most prominent postwar developments was the founding of the Associação Religiosa Israelita in Rio de Janeiro by Rabbi Henrique Lemle, which served the growing liberal Jewish population of German origin.